adamjgrant/Smooth-ToCer/README.md

     smoothtocer($('.toc'), $('.content'));

-`smoothtocer` takes just two arguments, the content to be indexed and the container that will hold the ToC.
+`smoothtocer` takes just two arguments, the container that will hold the ToC and the content to be indexed.

 jQuery is being used above only to select the elements to pass into `smoothtocer()`.